Electrical Fault Finding Techniques

-At times, electrical faults cause some faults or defects and therefore necessitate electrical troubleshooting.
+At times, Finding electrical faults is hard.
+Electrical faults cause some faults or defects and therefore necessitate electrical troubleshooting.
 When tracing and rectifying the faults, you have to keep in mind that there are the electrical problems can arise due to one of the following three causes.

 An open circuit occurs when a connection breaks.
 To test such a problem, you will have to use the continuity test.

 Any closed connection is known as a short circuit.
 Such a connection causes flow of excess current in the circuit and damages the electrical components.
 A short circuit problem mostly arises due to damaged/weak insulation that you can detect with the insulation test.
 To troubleshoot a short circuit, check channel resistance, the potential difference between at least two points and the flow of current.
 Check the input voltage and check the total voltage at various test points on the PCB.
 Ensure that every protection device is operating in properly.

 Typically, an electrical circuit features two main components: control circuit and the power circuit.
 Therefore, you will have to start by ensuring that:

 You can check the continuity of your circuit in two ways: the dead continuity and the power on continuity.
 The dead continuity testing requires you to switch off the power to reduce the risk of a shock.
 When conducting an insulation test, you will have to switch off the power too.